cdrischler/compphysics-summer-tutorials/fortranC/README.md

 >> a text comment in your code needs to start with `!` as first character.
 >> a good habit is to comment your code extensively (for yourself and others)
+>> `.f90` uses free source form, which means you can start you code line wherever you like.
+>>  My personal preference is still (like in `.f77`) to start at position 7, since this leads in my opinion
+>>   to a more esthetic layout of the code and makes it easier to read

-!       with good fortran programming habits
+!       with good Fortran programming habits
 !
       implicit none